luxonis/depthai-hardware/BW1098OAK_USB3C/README.md

 * Interface for Luxnois OAK-SOM
 * USB 3.1 Gen1 Type-C
 * Power from **5V barrel jack** OR **5V USB3 Type-C**
-* Pads for DepthAI SoM 1.8V SPI
+* Pads for OAK SoM 1.8V SPI
-* Pads for DepthAI SoM 3.3V SDIO
+* Pads for OAK SoM 3.3V SDIO
-* Pads for DepthAI SoM 1.8V Aux Signals (I2C, UART, GPIO)
+* Pads for OAK SoM 1.8V Aux Signals (I2C, UART, GPIO)
 * Design files produced with Altium Designer 20

 # Getting started
 The BW1098OAK is powered via USB Type-C or from a 5V, 5.5m x 2.5mm barrel jack.
 USB3 5Gbps speeds are standard for streaming video or data from the device.
-With cameras and the DepthAI SoM, total power consumption usually stays below the 900ma specification of USB 3, but Type-C power of 1.5A or greater is recommended.
+With cameras and the OAK SoM, total power consumption usually stays below the 900ma specification of USB 3, but Type-C power of 1.5A or greater is recommended.

-Interfacing with the DepthAI SoM is also possible with BW1098OAK connector pads J4, J5, and J6.
+Interfacing with the OAK SoM is also possible with BW1098OAK connector pads J4, J5, and J6.
 These pads are designed for the [Amphenol/FCI 20021121-00010T1LF](https://octopart.com/20021121-00010t1lf-amphenol+icc+%2F+fci-93112650?r=sp) or equivalent.
 Please refer to the schematics for pinout information.

 The reset button is not populated by default on the BW1098OAK, but can be added.
 Alternativey, the OAK-SOM can be reset by shorting RST to ground.

 The 5V LED indicates 5V power is present on the BW1098OBC.
-The PG LED indicates "power good" from the DepthAI SoM.
-The "RUN" LED indicates that the DepthAI SoM is not in reset.
+The PG LED indicates "power good" from the OAK SoM.
+The "RUN" LED indicates that the OAK SoM is not in reset.

 # Revision info